 You meet a guy who’s great on paper and things are going well.
-He’s handsome, has a stable job, and by all accounts, seems like someone who has potential to be a great partner.
+He’s handsome, has a stable job, and by all accounts, seems like someone who has the potential to be a great partner.
 You should be happy, but you can’t ignore this nagging feeling in your gut that makes you wonder if you can trust him.
-Is this a gut feeling you should trust?
+Should you trust your gut or let the feeling pass?

-Relationship experts are always telling women to trust their instincts when it comes to choosing the right partner, but in my coaching practice, I’ve seen far too many instances when smart women made the wrong choice because they were following a gut feeling.
+When it comes to choosing the right partner, relationship experts often tell the woman “trust your gut.”
+But in my coaching practice, I’ve seen far too many instances when smart women made the wrong choice because they were following a gut feeling.
 I want you to have crystal clear clarity on what it means to follow your instincts and when you should ignore that pit in your stomach.
 Let’s explore 3 times in dating when you shouldn’t trust your gut and what you should do instead.

 First, what does it mean to trust your gut?
 This saying refers to relying upon your intuition or your inner voice when making a decision.
 Instead of looking for a rational explanation for why something doesn’t quite add up with the Mr. Great On Paper, you simply have a feeling that something isn’t right.
 Psychologists suggest that your intuition is made up of your subconscious thoughts and past experiences and feelings.
 So if you’ve been burned by a liar or cheater in the past, you’re more likely to identify potential cheaters in the future by your instincts.

 Simply put, past experiences can shape your intuition.
 And that’s why I believe you shouldn’t trust your gut in the following 3 dating scenarios: